Refugees from Ukraine

 Pets

-Did you bring a pet from Ukraine?
-Then you must take it to a vet quickly — for examination, registration and, if necessary, vaccinations.
-After that, it must be quarantined at home.
+If you brought a pet with from Ukraine, you need to take it to a vet as soon as possible — for examination, registration and vaccinations if necessary.
+It will then need to be quarantined at home.

-You can make a free appointment for this at Rijnlaan Veterinary Practice (only in Dutch).
-Address: Rijnlaan 25, Utrecht, phone: +31 30-2883 495.
-Read more about all this at NVWA.
+You can book a free appointment at Dierenartspraktijk Rijnlaan.
+Address: Rijnlaan 25, Utrecht, telephone: +31 30-2883 495.
+Read more about this at NVWA.

 Social, cultural and sports activities